Investing 101: A Beginner’s Guide to Building Wealth

 Diversification Reduces Risk

 Putting all your money in one stock is risky—if it tanks, so does your investment.
 Index funds spread your money across many companies.
-For example, an S&P 500 fund holds 500 firms, so a few duds won’t ruin your portfolio.
-This makes investing less stressful.
+For example, an S&P 500 fund holds 500 firms, so a few duds won’t dominate results.

 Low Costs Maximize Returns

 Index funds have low fees, called expense ratios, because they track indexes passively.
-Unlike actively managed funds, they don’t need pricey research teams.
-A 0.03% expense ratio means just $3 a year per $10,000 invested, saving you thousands over time.
+A 0.03% expense ratio means just $3 a year per $10,000 invested—small differences compound into big savings.

 Simplicity Saves Time